wulib-wustl-edu/wulib-wustl-edu.github.io/git.md

 7. Add title and description information to your pull request (something meaningful related to the work you did in your fork)

+#### Pull request from a Branch in the same repo/project
+---

+__NOTE__: This requires that you have write access to the repository.
+Github, Gitlab, Bitbucket, etc. have settings that allow for different people to have write access to project.
+This allows more than one person to push code, accept pull/merge requests, etc. This also allows a different workflow than the "Fork/Making Change To Fork/Pull Request to Original Repo" Workflow

+Try the steps below on your own project to become familiar with branching and making a pull request

+__Steps:__

+1. Create branch called "edit" using steps from the "Branching" section above on your test project you created

+2. Make edits to the project README (or other file if you want) in the branch that you created

+3. Git Add and Git Commit the changes that you made

+4. Push your branch to Github

+    Basics of "push to another branch" separate from the master branch

+    - git push "name of remote repo...usually origin" "name of non-master branch you created"

+    - git push origin edit

+            $ git status
+            Make sure you are on the "edit" branch and all your edits have been added/committed

+            $ git push origin edit

+5. Go to your project on Github.
+You should see the new branch that you pushed up listed under the master branch

+6. Make a new pull request on your project from the edit branch into the master branch

+7. Merge the changes

+8. Pull the changes down to your local repo (i.e. on your computer)

 ---
 ---